 Posture: Rehabilitation 383 The program produced a slight

-sickness absence.
+and cognitive-behavioral therapy for chronic pain.
 So it is no surprise

 that work-related interventions may be among the